 “Ah, now I remember.
 I watched you fight.
 It was quite a feat,” said Will.
 “Are you by any chance interested in joining my guild?
 It would be fun having someone like you join my guild.”

 “I’m going to pass for now.
-Let me think about it for awhile and I’ll get back to you on it,” Kiyro replied.
+Let me think about it for a while, and I’ll get back to you on it,” Kiyro

 “It would be great if you do.
 Do you mind if I register you as a friend?”

-Both Kiyro and Will each had their personal game name registered into their friends lists.
+Kiyro and Will each had their personal game name registered into their friend lists.

 “Kiyro?”
 A familiar voice called out towards him.

-Kiyro turned around and was surprised to see Eve with a guy walking towards him.
+Kiyro turned around and was surprised to see Eve with a guy walking toward him.
 Eve was wearing a white blouse with a pretty feathered necklace.
-Her short black pants showed off her long legs and she was wearing high top boots that covered up to her knee.
+Her short black pants showed off her long legs, and she wore high-top boots covering her knee.
 Her blue hair swayed side-to-side as she chatted with an older male next to her.
-The man next to Eve was a european looking man.
+The man next to Eve was a European-looking man.
 He looked like he was in his late twenties.
-His muscles were finely toned, and he had no facial hair growing on him.
+His muscles were finely tuned, and he had no facial hair.
 His yellow hair was slicked back, and he was comfortably dressed.

 “It’s Kiyro.
 What are you doing here?
 Wait, were you the one that sent out the party invite to the quest?”
 Eve walked up to him.